AndriyKy/tech-trend-stat/README.md

 Here is also the [instruction](https://www.mongodb.com/docs/atlas/create-connect-deployments/) on how to create a cluster on the cloud.

-Once the database has been successfully installed, you just need to run the following command to scrape the vacancies using the `scrapy` spider:
+Once the database has been successfully installed, you just need to run the following command to scrape the vacancies using the `scrapy` spider along with the Mongo pipeline:
 ```bash
 scrapy crawl djinni -a categories="Python"
 ```